 See recipe card below for quantities and full recipe.

-While these cookies aren't AS simple as the 3-ingredient almond flour cookies that inspired them, they're still pretty darn easy!
+While these cookies aren't quite as simple as the 3-ingredient almond flour cookies that inspired them, they're still pretty darn easy!
 Here's how to do it...

-- In a large pot on the stovetop toast the pecans over medium-low heat for a few minutes.
+- In a large pan on the stovetop toast the pecans over medium-low heat for a few minutes.
 Transfer the pecans to a food processor and pulse 10 to 15 times or until finely (mostly) chopped.
-It's okay if a few larger pieces remain.
+It's okay if some turn into pecan flour while a few larger pieces remain.

-- Add the almond flour and salt to the food processor and pulse to combine with the pecans.
+- Add the almond flour and salt to the food processor and pulse to combine with the pecan meal.

 Let the cookies cool on the cookie sheet, then store in an airtight container.

 Similar to the other almond flour cookies, these have wonderful texture!
-But they're even more rustic and nutty thanks to the pecan bits throughout.
+But they're even more rustic and nutty thanks to the pecan flour and textural bits throughout.
 And the edges are irresistibly crisp.

-Related: If you enjoy baking with almond flour, don't miss this popular Healthy Vegan Pie Crust!
+Related: If you enjoy baking with almond flour, don't miss my popular Healthy Pie Crust, Vegan Tart Crust, and these cute and festive Vegan Gingerbread Cookies!

 Equipment